AzureAD/microsoft-authentication-library-for-js/samples/msal-angular-v2-samples/angular14-b2c-sample-app/README.md

 ### Running the sample

+- Install the dependencies by running `npm install` in a terminal.
-- In a command prompt, run `npm start`.
+- Once this is done, run `npm start`.
 - Navigate to [http://localhost:4200](http://localhost:4200)
 - In the web page, click on the "Login" button.
 The app will automatically reload if you change any of the source files.